leonore/deep-learning-for-immune-cells/questions.md

 * What is the difference between the black and grey photos?
 * Show a photo and ask for description
 * We would like a convolutional autoencoder?

+## Week 3 meeting - Tue 07/10
+* What resolution should I aim for?
+* What exactly are we trying to predict?
+Do we want to apply clustering algorithm to both red and green images and then see how they overlap, or do we want to do it on the brightfield images?